0

 FEEDER CATTLE:

-In alignment with the live cattle complex, the feeder cattle contracts are
+Like the live cattle complex, the feeder cattle contracts are trading lower

 LEAN HOGS: